The 90-Day Real Estate Marketing Plan: Pillars, Budgets, & KPIs for Real Estate Agents

 FAQ

-How long does it usually take to see results from a new marketing plan?
+How long does it usually take to see results from a new real estate marketing plan?

-You will often see tactical improvements such as better click through rates and more website sign ups within forty five days as retargeting and email audiences build.
-Closed transactions and signed listings usually lag behind.
-Many agents use ninety to one hundred eighty days as a realistic window to judge Cost Per Appointment trends rather than individual wins.
+You may see tactical improvements such as better click-through rates, more website sign-ups, or more replies within forty five days as retargeting and email audiences build.
+Signed listings and closed transactions usually lag behind.
+A 90 to 180 day window is more realistic for judging Cost Per Appointment trends.

 What is the minimum viable cadence if my budget is tight?

-If you sit near the starter budget, lean hard into warm audiences.
-Run a small always on retargeting campaign, send one high value email each month, and mail a postcard each quarter to your sphere and farm.
-Cut most cold geo targeting until the warm channel proves it can generate deals that replenish your budget.
+Start with warm audiences.
+Run a small always-on retargeting campaign, send one high-value email each month, post consistently, and use direct mail selectively.
+Cut most cold geo targeting until your warm channel proves it can generate leads or appointments that justify reinvestment.

-How large should my farm or list be before I start this system?
+How large should my farm or list be before I start?

-Which types of content tend to perform worst for real estate marketing?
+Which types of content tend to perform worst for real estate agents?

-Can I track performance without a full featured CRM platform?
+Can I track performance without a full CRM platform?

 Yes.
-Start with a simple spreadsheet and consistent UTM tags on every campaign link.
-Each time a new lead registers on your website, log the date, source, and campaign.
-Over ninety days that sheet will show you which channels and messages are generating real leads, even before you invest in a heavier CRM.
+Start with a spreadsheet and consistent campaign tags.
+Each time a lead registers, replies, calls, or requests information, log the date, source, campaign, status, and next follow-up step.
+Over ninety days, that simple tracking habit will show which channels and messages are producing real pipeline.

 When should I increase ad spend or expand to new ZIP codes?

-Do not raise spend or expand territory until your warm audience Cost Per Lead and Cost Per Appointment are stable for at least two months in a row.
-Increase budget first on the best performing warm campaigns.
-Only add new ZIP codes once your current farm reliably generates multiple listing appointments each quarter.
+Do not raise spend or expand territory until your warm audience Cost Per Lead and Cost Per Appointment are stable for at least two months.
+Increase budget first on the best-performing warm campaigns.
+Only add new ZIP codes once your current audience reliably produces qualified conversations.

 What if I cannot keep up with the suggested weekly content volume?

-If weekly content feels heavy, keep the plan but reduce volume.
-Move from weekly to biweekly email, from monthly to quarterly mail, and lean on Social Media Marketing support for baseline posting.
-The rhythm still works at lower frequency; it just takes longer to collect enough data to make confident decisions.
+Keep the plan but reduce the volume.
+Move from weekly to biweekly email, from larger mail drops to smaller tests, and lean on Social Media Marketing support for baseline visibility.
+The rhythm still works at lower frequency; it just takes longer to collect enough data.

-Should I try to handle all campaigns myself or bring in help?
+Should I handle all campaigns myself or bring in help?

 Most agents can set strategy and write key messages but struggle with consistent execution.
 If implementation keeps slipping, offload build and deployment work to a specialist.
-A done for you partner can manage multi channel campaigns and reporting so you can focus on leads and appointments rather than spreadsheets.
+A done-for-you partner can manage multi-channel campaigns and reporting so you can focus on leads, appointments, and clients.